Home Sale Law in Alaska

 There are some defects which should be disclosed whether asked or not.
 Any defect which the seller is aware of, and the buyer can't be reasonably expected to discover before buying the house, must be disclosed.

 Of course, buyers are also expected to conduct due diligence.
 In a lawsuit for nondisclosure, courts won't reward a lack of diligence.

 Accordingly, if a buyer fails to conduct a reasonable expectation of the property, he or she cannot recover for any harm caused by defects that such an inspection would have revealed.

-Can a Anchorage County, Alaska Real Estate Attorney help with Real Estate Sale Agreements?
+Can a Anchorage County, Alaska Real Estate Attorney help?